Kaleido-subs/FSN-Heavens-Feel/02/hf2-petzku-qc.md

 > 01:28:45: {\q2}At 10:08 PM today, a widespread blackout \Noccurred near Shinto Station.

 nit: I think caps for writing a.m./p.m. is valid, but uncommon?

-> 01:29:39: There is currently estimated to be over sixty victims.

-'is' or 'are'?

-> 01:30:09: She's definitely died at least once.

-This feels... weird, idk, kinda like "people die when they are killed" "It's as if she'd died and been put back together?" or something?

 > 01:30:42: {\q2}if Zouken and that shadow turn out \Nto be two entirely separate cases,